-The disputed domain name <nalligroup.com> is registered with Domain.com, LLC (the “Registrar”).
+The disputed domain name <nallii.com> is registered with GoDaddy.com, LLC (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on October 29, 2019.
-On October 29, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On October 30, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on November 4, 2019, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-On November 4, 2019, the Center also sent an email requesting clarification regarding mutual jurisdiction.
-The Complainant filed an amended Complaint on November 6, 2019 and provided clarification on the location of mutual jurisdiction.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on November 20, 2020.
+On November 20, 2020, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On November 20, 2020, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name, which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to the Complainant on November 23, 2020 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on November 24, 2020.

 The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).